Ahmedraiis/Ahmedraiis/README.md

 I'm a Cybersecurity Enthusiast from France, currently learning and growing in the field of cybersecurity.
 I am passionate about network security and ethical hacking.

 ## Skills and Expertise 🛠️
-- Programming Languages: Python (intermediate), Java (beginner)
+- Programming Languages: Python, Java, C, bash, html, css
-- Tools: Nmap, Wireshark
+- Tools: Nmap
 - Concepts: Network Security, Ethical Hacking

 ## Projects 📚